Oppositus/CalculatorAA/README_en.md

 ## Calculator functions

 - Data editing.
-- Removing rows.
-The selected row is removed or the last row if there is no selection.
+- Removing rows and columns.
+The selected row/column is removed or the last row/column if there is no selection.
 - Adding rows.
 The row is added after selected one or to the end if there is no selection.
 - Data normalization.
 If histories have different length then pressing "Delete partial rows" will remove rows with incomplete data .